#3, Best Online Graduate Computer Information Technology Programs (U.S. News & World Report 2015).

 Students taking any course in this concentration are eligible to take a PMP® preparation course for free—an important step toward certification as a Project Management Professional.

-Students must complete the six core online Master of Science in Computer Information Systems core courses in addition to the three Concentration in IT Project Management required courses and one additional course.
+Students must complete the six core online Master of Science in Computer Information Systems core courses in addition to the four Concentration in IT Project Management required courses.

 Please complete this form to receive more information about your program of interest, application deadlines, as well as opportunities to attend online information sessions (webinars).